 The next step of XML-RPC is to dispatch the incoming call to the specified operation, where the first argument to each operation is a credential.
-The GeniServer class provides an auth\check method to verify that this credential gives the caller the right to invoke the corresponding operation.
-For example, the following code snippet is used by all SFA operations:
+The Auth class (in trust/auth.py) provides a check method to verify that this credential gives the caller the right to invoke the corresponding operation.
+For example, the following code snippet is used by all SFA methods:

 '''

-def sfa_operation(self, cred_str, ...other arguments...):
+def sfa_method(self, cred_str, ...other arguments...):

-self.api.auth.check(cred_str, "sfa_operation")
+self.api.auth.check(cred_str, "sfa_method")

 ...

 '''